aznxluvlyguy4u/wiki1/Deploy to different environments.md

 ### 3 Set the correct Serverless configuration file for the concerning environment

+#### Dev

+- No additional configs needed

-These instructions only apply to the _staging & prod_ environment.
+The following instructions only apply to the _staging & prod_ environment.

 #### Staging